Sir Thomas Russell, 1st Baronet

-Sir Thomas Wallace Russell, 1st Baronet (28 February 1841 – 2 May 1920), was an Irish politician and agrarian agitator.
-Born at Cupar, Fife, Scotland, he moved to County Tyrone at the age of eighteen.
-He was secretary and parliamentary agent of the Irish temperance movement and became well known as an anti-alcohol campaigner and proprietor of a Temperance Hotel in Dublin.
+Sir Thomas Wallace Russell, 1st Baronet (28 February 1841 – 2 May 1920) was an Irish politician and outspoken campaigner for agrarian reform.
+Born in Cupar, Fife, he moved to County Tyrone at the age of eighteen.
+He served as secretary and parliamentary agent of the Irish temperance movement and became well known as an anti-alcohol campaigner and as the proprietor of a temperance hotel in Dublin.